“Formal training is very important for a writer” - Sonal Sheopori - Planet Bollywood

 In this interview, Sonal talks about her journey as a screenwriter, what makes ‘Guri Dhairya Ki Love Story’ a relatable show, collaborating with TVF, the trend of making spin-off shows, upcoming projects and more.

-‘Guri Dhairya Ki Love Story’, as the title suggests, focuses on the relationship between Gurpreet Singh aka Guri and Dhairya Singh, two characters one first came across in ‘Aspirants’, another series produced by TVF.
+‘Guri Dhairya Ki Love Story’ focused on the relationship between Gurpreet Singh aka Guri and Dhairya Singh, two characters one first came across in ‘Aspirants’, another series produced by TVF.
 Did TVF decide to create a spin-off series based on these two characters?

 Yes, they wanted to explore the story further and show how these two individuals fell in love.
 A large section of the audience wanted to know their story.
 The idea came from them and then, I, along with the other writers, developed it.
 I feel a lot of people would be able to relate to the story.
 There are many whose ex-girlfriend ended up getting married to their friend.
 It is set in the world of the ‘Aspirant’ world and based in Karnal.
 While the show has a rooted flavor to it, it explores a modern relationship.